adityaxxz/account-abstraction/README.md

 <br/>

 1. Anything can validate a transaction whatever we want , all we have to do is code a smart contract that says here is what that signs my transaction.
-2. Once we deploy this , when we actaully wanna send a transaction, we first sign the data and we send to a group of Alt-Mempool nodes.
+2. Once we deploy this , when we actually wanna send a transaction, we first sign the data and we send to a group of Alt-Mempool nodes.
 3. These nodes are gonna be the one to combine everything into a single `User Operation` & call the `handleOps` function on the `EntryPoint.sol` contract.
 4. This function will do a lot of validation then if it looks good it will call your account contract, then it will execute/call the daap its working with etc.
 5. This is really fantastic because you can sign and send transactions where you don't pay any gas , if you have set up a `Pay Master` .